Sean Thomas (writer): Writing career

 The same novel, translated as IJstweeling, went into the Dutch top ten bestseller list, following its publication in the Netherlands in March 2015.
 In May 2015, under the title Eisige Schwestern, the same book entered the Spiegel bestseller list, in Germany; the book went on to spend fifteen weeks in the German top ten.
 In September 2015, The Ice Twins, in paperback form, became a number one Sunday Times bestseller in the UK.
-As of December 2016, The Ice Twins has been translated into 29 languages, and has been a bestseller in various territories: including Brazil, France, Denmark, Finland and South Korea.
+It has since been translated into at least 30 languages.

-His second S K Tremayne novel, The Fire Child, became a top ten bestseller in Germany in January 2017, under the title Stiefkind.
-The novel entered the UK's Sunday Times bestseller top ten in February 2017.
-A third novel, Just Before I Died, was published in August 2018.
+His second novel as S. K. Tremayne, The Fire Child, became a top ten bestseller in Germany in January 2017, under the title Stiefkind.

-In January 2019, The Ice Twins became a Nielsen Silver Award winner, for selling 250,000 copies in the UK.
+In January 2019 The Ice Twins became a Nielsen Silver Award winner, for selling 250,000 copies in the UK.

+His novel Kissing England won the Literary Review's "Bad Sex" award in 2000, which is awarded for "the year's most outstandingly awful scene of sexual description in an otherwise good novel."

+Thomas's fourth book, Millions Of Women Are Waiting To Meet You, was a memoir of his love life, it was a Guardian "book of the week" in 2007.

 Personal life

-Sean Thomas lives in Camden, north London.
-His ancestry is Cornish; his father is the author D. M. Thomas.
-He has written three novels under his own name, the second, Kissing England, won the Literary Review's "Bad Sex" award in 2000.
-Thomas's fourth book Millions Of Women Are Waiting To Meet You was a memoir of his lovelife; it was a best-seller, translated into eight languages, and was the Guardian newspaper's "paperback of the week" in May, 2007.
+As of 2023, Thomas has two children and lives in Camden Town, North London.